Midwife: Definition and etymology

+The older Semelai word for midwife, mudem, "itself provides insight into the ritual role a midwife is expected to play.
+Mudem also meant, and continues to mean, 'circumcisor'."

 Scope of practice

-The midwife is recognized as a responsible and accountable professional who works in partnership with women to give necessary support during pregnancy, labor, and the postpartum period.
-They also provide care for the newborn and the infant; this care includes preventative measures, the promotion of normal birth, the detection of complications in mother and child, the accessing of medical care or other appropriate assistance, and the carrying out of emergency measures.
+The midwife has a certification and can either be a certified nurse midwife (CNM) or a certified professional midwife (CPM) and is recognized as a responsible and accountable professional who works in partnership with women to give necessary support preconception, during pregnancy, labor, and the postpartum period.
+When using a midwife preconception all the way through postpartum they give the best chance of increasing the mother and the infants health.
+They also provide care for the newborn and the infant up to a month after birth; this care includes preventative measures, the promotion of normal birth, the detection of complications in mother and child, perventing disease, the accessing of medical care and proscribing medicinces when needed or other appropriate assistance, and the carrying out of emergency measures.

-The midwife has an important task in health counselling and education, not only for the woman, but also within the family and the community.
+The midwife has an important task in health counselling and education, not to be easily mistaken as a doula who also helps with education but mainly focuses on supporting the women both physically, with certain positions that make delievery more comfortable, or emotionally helping them remain calm and collected.
+Midwife's don't only educate the woman giving birth, but also within the family and the community.
 This work should involve antenatal education and preparation for parenthood and may extend to the pregnant's health, sexual or reproductive health, and child care.

 A midwife may practice in any setting, including the home, community, hospitals, clinics, or health units.
+Specific midwifery guides are made to help instruct midwives, which include material relating to prenatal and postnatal care.
+Midwifery guides are also written to be accessible to everyone, not just midwives.